almerlucke/go-iban/README.md

 ### Basic Golang IBAN validator

+Validations:
 - Validate if country code and check digits are present
 - Validate if country code is in accepted country code list
 - Validate national BBAN code format
 - Validate mod97 check digits

+#### Testing
-Test suite includes example of IBAN's for most countries.
+Test suite includes example of IBAN's for most countries and fake IBAN's.
 Errors are as specific as possible.

-Example usage:
+#### Example

 	package main

 	import (